-The school district forbids sexual, racial and other harassment of all employees and students while at school, in the work place or at any school event or activity.
+The school district forbids sexual, racial, and other harassment of all employees and students while at school or impacts school, in the workplace or at any school event or activity.
 Any student, employee, applicant for employment or other person alleging a violation shall promptly notify the principal or the designated coordinator for the school system.